 I grew up in Central Illinois and went to high school at University Laboratory High School on the campus of the University of Illinois at Urbana-Champaign.
 I also attended the U of I for undergrad and majored in news-editorial journalism.
 Immediately after I graduated in Spring 2002, I was selected for a Dow Jones News Editing Internship and Knight Ridder Fellowship, and spent the summer as a copy editor in Duluth, Minnesota, at the Duluth News Tribune.
 They were very lovely to me.

-After my summer internship, I started grad school at the Medill School of Journalism at Northwestern University.
-My “concentration” was in New Media, which I think they now call Interactive Storytelling.
-I learned a lot while reporting from Medill’s downtown Chicago newsroom.
+After my summer internship, I attended grad school at the Medill School of Journalism at Northwestern University and received my MSJ degree with a concentration in New Media, which at the time was the school’s program for people who wanted to focus on interactive and online journalism.
+I learned a great deal while reporting from Medill’s downtown Chicago newsroom.

-My first job out of school was as the senior online content producer for the Winston-Salem Journal in Winston-Salem, N.C., where I learned huge amounts about the realities of newspaper publishing.
-They were very good to me.
+My first job out of school was as the senior online content producer for the Winston-Salem Journal in Winston-Salem, N.C., where I learned a great deal about the realities of newspaper publishing.

-From June 2009 to September 2010, I worked for the University of Illinois at Urbana-Champaign as an academic hourly employee.
-In my biggest project, I redesigned and built three new websites for the Office of the Vice Provost of Human Resources.
+From 2009 through 2010, I worked for the University of Illinois at Urbana-Champaign as an academic hourly employee.
+In my largest project, I redesigned and built three new websites for the Office of the Vice Provost of Human Resources.

-If you’d like to contact me, you can email me at firstname.lastname@example.org.
+If you’d like to contact me, you can email me.